tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 After a super dominant group stage in Stockholm, they were pretty much favorites to win the whole major.
 Then TSM rattled them in upper bracket finals and they've never really seemed the same on LAN ever since.

-**What would success look like?** most pure.
-Everything's coming up Tundra.
+**What would success look like?**  How could such a fate befall a boy that pure?
+Everything deserves to go Kurtis's way.

 **What to spam in Twitch chat when Tundra are winning?** `THREE FUCKING FLUKES IN A ROW MAN SwiftRage`